 Lauren Mingee is the first grade teacher at Calvary Classical School.
 She graduated from Christopher Newport University in 2005 with a degree in business administration with a concentration in management.
 She has taught K4 and K5 at Calvary Classical School.
 Her two sons, a second grader and a fifth grader, attend CCS.
 Mrs. Mingee desires to instill in her students a love for God as well as a love for learning.

 Joanna Arcieri is the fourth grade teacher for Calvary Classical School.
 She is from Charlotte, NC, and graduated from Appalachian State University in 2012 with a degree in Elementary Education.
 Her internship and teaching experiences have included kindergarten, second grade, and fifth grade.
 Joanna and her husband are members at Coastal Community Church where they serve together in the music and small group ministries.
 She is passionate about teaching her students to rejoice in the Gospel as they continue to learn and marvel over our great Creator and His spectacular creation.

-Amanda Barnett is the seventh grade teacher at Calvary Classical School.
+Amanda Barnett teaches fifth & sixth grade at Calvary Classical School.
 She has gained educational experience in a variety of ways, as a Montessori classroom assistant, a special education paraprofessional, a 1st and 5th grade teacher, elementary language arts tutor, and a homeschool mom.
 She holds Bachelor of Arts degrees in Anthropology and History from Texas State University.
-Her two children also attend CCS; Parker is in 4th grade, and Viola is in K5.
+Her two children also attend CCS; Parker is in 5th grade, and Viola is in 1st.
 Mrs. Barnett’s approach to teaching can be summed up in this quote from Charlotte Mason (an early 20th century education reformer): “Thought breeds thought; children familiar with great thoughts take as naturally to thinking for themselves as the well-nourished body takes to growing; and we must bear in mind that growth, physical, intellectual, moral, spiritual, is the sole end of education.”